All About Caviar

 Caviar service is simple and elegant.
 Ideally nestle a generous amount (1 to 1 1/2 ounces per person) in a glass dish that sits on a bed of crushed ice.
 This ensures the perfect temperature is maintained while taking time to enjoy it.
 Of course it's important to always keep caviar refrigerated until you're ready to serve.

 Black caviar should be refrigerated as soon as possible.
 An unopened jar of black caviar may be kept in the coldest part of the refrigerator for up to two months.
-While black caviar can be frozen, we don't recommend it because freezing diminishes the taste and consistency.
+While black caviar can be frozen, we don't recommend it because freezing diminishes its taste and consistency.

 An opened jar of any caviar can be stored in the refrigerator with its lid on for no longer than three days.
 Air is not caviar's friend which is why the jars are professionally air suctioned when shipped.